In this page:

 at Teatro Argentina in Rome on January 27, 1849.

-In 1911 in the frame of the celebrations for the fiftieth anniversary of the national unity, the City of Milan donated to the City of Rome a bronze statue portraying Alberto da Giussano.
+In 1911 in the frame of the celebrations for the fiftieth anniversary of the national unity, the City of Milan donated to the City of Rome a bronze statue portraying Alberto da Giussano by Enrico Butti.

-It is hard to believe that the same hero who was celebrated as a champion of Italian unity, has now become the symbol of Lega Nord, a racist party, whose leaders promote a continuous hate campaign against the Italians who do not share their views.
+It is hard to believe that the same hero who was celebrated as a champion of Italian unity, has now become the symbol of Lega Nord, a suprematist party, whose leaders promote continuous hate campaigns.

 The following links show works of art portraying characters and events